 Education and Training: Strengthening the Care Network

-As part of an academic medical center, the Jack Byrne Center for Palliative and Hospice Care will educate and train professionals from diverse disciplines and share best practices.
+As part of an academic medical center, the Jack Byrne Center for Palliative & Hospice Care will educate and train professionals from diverse disciplines and share best practices.

 Medical students, physicians, nurses, nurse practitioners, health aides, administrators, chaplains, social workers, physical and occupational therapists, healing arts practitioners, lay caregivers, and volunteers will all have opportunities to expand their knowledge and skills.

 - On-site learning opportunities, such as rotations, consultations, and simulation-based training will elevate the level of community-based care and care delivered in other hospitals and clinics.